-- In many industries, adjustment costs in capital investment take the form of time to build. - Airlines or shipping firms face lags of several years between the order and the delivery of an aircraft / ship. - Time to build, together with demand uncertainty, can generate inaction in investment as well as substantial deviations between optimal and actual capital stocks. - Almost no micro empirical studies of the effects of time to build.
+- In many industries, adjustment costs in capital investment take the form of time to build. - Airlines or shipping firms face lags of several years between the order and the delivery of an aircraft / ship. - Time to build, together with demand uncertainty, can generate inaction in investment as well as substantial deviations between optimal and actual capital stocks. - Almost no micro empirical studies measuring the lags of time-to-build and its effects.